TimMouskhelichvili/personal/public/static/markdown/blog/javascript-wait-5-seconds/en.md

 testSleep();
 ```

-## 2. JavaScript Wait 5 Second In Loop
+## 2. How To Wait 5 Seconds In A Loop

-We are reusing the helper function sleep function that we made earlier.
+Here, we are reusing the sleep helper function that we made earlier.

 ```javascript
 const sleep = async (milliseconds) => {